Hot Posts

 ⚠️ The Steep Shore Struggle

 I was watching my Google Maps like a hawk, and I pulled off the river exactly where the pin dropped.
 The problem?
 The shoreline there was a steep, muddy cliff!
 Hauling my heavy paddleboard up that steep bank was absolutely brutal.
 I was slipping, sliding, and exhausted.

 The hilarious irony?
 I hiked just around the corner and found a beautiful, gentle little sandy cove that would have been the easiest place in the world to dock my board!
 Lesson learned: don't blindly trust the GPS pin if your eyes see a better beach!
-Getting out and back in at this silly, overly-ambitious spot was truly the scariest part of the whole day.

 🏃♀️ The Shade-to-Shade Sprint

-Waterhole is a narrow canyon with towering walls, but by the time I hiked into it, the dry Utah heat was pushing 90+ degrees.
+Waterhole is a narrow canyon with towering walls, but by the time I hiked into it, the dry Utah/Arizona heat was pushing 90+ degrees.
 I was hiking in sandals, and the scorching desert sand kept seeping over the soles.
 It felt like playing "hot potato" with my bare feet!

 My survival strategy?
 The Shade Sprint.
 I would rest in the cool shadow of a canyon wall, scope out the next patch of shade up ahead, and literally run across the sizzling sand to get there!
+After staring at magnificent red cliffs from a paddleboard for hours, I think I was a little "cliffed-out" to fully appreciate it in the moment, but I was having so much fun I ended up doing a full two miles before turning back to the river!

-Part IV: Virtual Reality
+Part VI: Virtual Reality

 Ride the River in 360°